Hey sleep enthusiast,

 A way to look after the sleep-wake cycle is through having regular routines as part of sleep hygiene.
 Disruptions occur when we may be indicating to the body, wrongfully, that it’s daytime.
 This can happen through excessive light at night (LAN), jet lag, ad hoc shift work or an irregular sleep schedule.

 The good news is that all of the above can be accommodated thanks to the sleep-wake cycle not being a perfect 24-hour cycle - it comes with a slight drift that takes place if the body is left to function intuitively.
 This natural drift brings flexibility so that your sleep-wake cycle can even be adjusted to fit with the conditions of your life.
+Find out more about circadian rhythms.

 Core concept - chronotypes and how they affect sleep